 “I’ll find a way.
 Lower your weapons now!”

 “They won’t keep to their side!
 They’re going to kill us!”

 A chorus of agreement followed.

 “They could’ve easily turned you all into mincemeat while you were sleeping like babies.
-Learn to read the situation you dumb shits.”
+Learn to read the situation, rookies.”

 Damien had never seen Han show any concern for their well-being before.
 Why does he suddenly care if Schertling lives or dies?
 He must be doing this to save his own skin – he’d be in the crossfire too if we start shooting.
 Something else nagged Damien.
 How come he is so chilled?
 It’s totally out of character.

 Shouts from the Soil Ghosts.
 Were they making threats about the hostages?
 Schertling looked like he was on the verge of tears.